Tahanijashim/Employee-Management-System/README.md

+**Employee Management System (SQL Project)**
-The Employee Management System is a web-based application designed to streamline the management of employee data and operations within an organization.
-It helps HR teams and administrators efficiently manage employees, departments, salaries, projects, and leaves using a centralized system.
+This project is a SQL-based Employee Management System designed to help organizations efficiently store, manage, and query employee-related data including departments, salaries, projects, and leaves.

-🚀 Project Overview
-This system provides a simple and intuitive interface for managing employee records and organizational data.
-The key objective is to automate repetitive administrative tasks and maintain accurate employee information in a structured database.

-✅ Core Features
+**Project Overview**
-👤 Employee Management – Add, edit, view, and delete employee records
+Employee Management: Add, update, and retrieve employee records with details like job title, contact, and department.

-🏢 Department Management – Organize employees by departments

-💰 Salary Management – Assign and update employee salaries
+Department Management: Manage departments and assign department managers.
+Salary Management: Record employee salaries, bonuses, and calculate total salary.

-📂 Project Management – Assign employees to projects
+Project Management: Assign employees to projects and track project status.

-📝 Leave Management – Track employee leave requests and status
+Leave Management: Handle employee leave requests with status tracking.

-🔐 User Authentication – Admin login for secure access

-🛠️ Tech Stack
-Frontend: HTML, CSS, JavaScript

-Backend: MySQL

-Database: MySQL
+**Database Structure**
+The database consists of 6 main tables:

+employees
+department
+salaries
+projects
+employee_projects
+leaves
+Each table includes appropriate primary keys and foreign key constraints to maintain data integrity.

+**Queries Implemented**
+Fetch all employees along with their department and salary.
+List employees working on a specific project.
+Get the total salary expense.
+Find employees with pending leave requests.
+List departments with the number of employees in each.

+**Technologies Used**
-Tools Used:  MySQL Workbench
+MySQL Workbench (for testing and running queries)